dogtagpki/pki/docs/installation/acme/Configuring_ACME_Database.md

 ## Overview

 This document describes the process to configure a database for ACME responder.
-The database configuration for the ACME responder is located at /etc/pki/pki-tomcat/acme/database.conf.
+The database configuration is located at /etc/pki/pki-tomcat/acme/database.conf.

 ## Configuring In-Memory Database

-To configure an in-memory database, copy the sample configuration file with the following command:
+To configure an in-memory database, copy the sample [database.conf](../../../base/acme/conf/database/in-memory/database.conf) with the following command:

 ```
 $ cp /usr/share/pki/acme/conf/database/in-memory/database.conf \